Spiriax/Natural-Extended/README.md

 * Being able to restrict each Respond word or phrase to trigger only within a certain number of words in a message.
 In case you want any Respond word to be ignored if you mention it later in the message.
 * Add some functionality to SillyTavern's internal feature, 'Talkativeness'.
 * More Randomization.
 Right now each Respond word or phrase will trigger in the order inside the message.
 This will be able to be randomized, to make things less predictable.
-This will also add randomness to 'Words or phrases that make every character respond'.
+This will also add randomness to 'All Respond'.
 * Ways for characters to respond to each other.
 * Replace the current comma-based delimiter with a more flexible system.
 Did you notice at the tutorial that I wrote "I'm talking to you now Cloud", instead of "I'm talking to you now, Cloud" (with the comma)?
 This is because this will make it into two phrases, "I'm talking to you now", and "Cloud".
 * Bake in Mute and manual Trigger in each character row.
 Just to make the Current Members section in group chats redundant when using Natural Extended.